 He stood up and turned his back to me, walking to a part of the basement I didn’t know.
 Soon, he turned left and disappeared up the stairs.

-My lips parted, and I lowered my eyes to the chain over my waist.
+My lips parted, and I looked at the chain over my waist.
 It was as thick as my calf.
-I tried pulling it, hoping in vain to open it, but nothing except hurting my fingers happened.
-At least, it wasn’t silver.
+I strained my muscles to force it to open, but all I did was hurt my hands and fingers in my desperation.
+At least it wasn’t silver.
 But everything else that surrounded me was.

 Where did he get the money for all this?
-Silver was a precious metal that few werewolves got access to.
-Not only because it was poison to us.
+Silver was not only lethal to us, but it was also very expensive and very few werewolves got access to it.

-I struggled against them, and sweat started trickling down my forehead.
-The layers of my skin were burned through, but I continued to struggle against my prison.
+I struggled against the grids, using my feet as support over them, and sweat started trickling down my forehead.
+The layers of my skin were burned through, but I continued to strive to get myself free.
 I couldn’t remain locked for long.
 I was going to pass out.

-My chest was heaving with the effort to at least make them squeak, but much to my regret, nothing happened.
-Pulling my hands off them, I let out a raspy breath and focused on my strained healing abilities.
+My chest was heaving with the effort to at least make the cage squeak, but much to my regret, nothing happened.
+Pulling my hands off the grids, I let out a raspy breath and focused on my strained healing abilities.
 That was weird.
 Why weren’t they working properly?

 When my wounds reached a more or less good level of health, I stood on my four limbs and prepared my body for a shift.
-My brows furrowed.
+My brows furrowed in confusion.

 It felt like there was a mental barrier between me and my black wolf.
 I could see it, but I couldn’t touch it.
-It was pacing back and forth nervously, but it was unreachable.
+It was pacing back and forth nervously, wanting to respond to my call, but it was unreachable.
 The more I tried to get to it, the more the distance between us grew.

 Gritting my teeth, I closed my eyes, and our history passed through my mind.